 Philipsburg Manor, a nationally significant historic site in Sleepy Hollow, New York, continues the Pinkster tradition today.
-The Pinkster festival at Philipsburg Manor is a fun, educational event for visitors of all ages.
+Djembes and Dance, which features a re-creation of a colonial Pinkster festival, is a fun, educational event for visitors of all ages.
 The event acknowledges both the oppression of slavery in New York and the ultimate triumph over it.
 It is the only authentic re-creation of Pinkster in North America, combining some of the most vibrant elements from over a hundred years of Hudson Valley Pinkster celebrations.
 From the Dutch tradition come children’s games like ninepins and stilts, special baked goods of the holiday, egg-dyeing, and European-style country dancing.
 From the African tradition come storytelling, drumming, dance, a grand parade, and the election of a Pinkster King.

 In the colonial period, Philipsburg Manor’s Upper Mills property consisted of over 50,000 acres owned by the Philipses, wealthy Dutch merchants.
 A community of 23 enslaved Africans lived there year-round, overseeing the operation of a grist mill and large farm.
 European tenants, many of them Dutch, rented manor land from the Philipses and grew wheat as a cash crop.

 We do not know whether the African and Dutch residents of the manor held their own Pinkster festivities at Philipsburg in the 1700s or if they traveled to one of the larger urban celebrations nearby.